TencentCloud/tencent-chat-i18n-tool/README.md

 Replace `/path/to/your/local/repository` with the actual path to the cloned repository on your local machine.

-Now you can use the Tencent Cloud Chat i18n Tool by running the main script in the cloned directory.
+Now you can use the Tencent Cloud Chat i18n Tool by running the main script in the root directory of your project.

 ## Adding New Entries in Your Project